KerstenDoering/CPI-Pipeline/ReadMe.rst

 Interaction verbs
 ******************
-The list of the interaction verbs that used in our work can be found here :
+These verbs have been defined in the publication of the web service prolific (Senger and Grüning et al., 2012.
+Mining and evaluation of molecular relationships in literature.
+Bioinformatics).
+This list can be found here :

 	- ftp://132.230.56.164/CPI/